simul/simul.github.io/unity/Sky.md

 Editing The Sky Via Scripting: Sky Keyframes
 ---------------

-For information on what functions to use when getting and setting sky keyframe properties and Uids, see [Scripting](http://docs.simul.co/unity/Scripting.html).
+To Get/Set sky keyframe properties, use **trueSKY.GetKeyframeValue** and **trueSKY.SetKeyframeValue**, ensuring the pass the keyframe's Uid as an argument.
+For information on what functions to use wto get keyframe Uids, along with information about other helpful functions, see [Scripting](http://docs.simul.co/unity/Scripting.html).
 The tables below show the various sky keyframe properties (named as they appear in the sequencer), along with the matching name string to use for scripting. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.

 **A Note about Haze/Fog/Mist**: A keyframe’s haze value determines how much Mie-scattered haze (i.e. mist or fog) is present.
 Haze is considered to have a density that falls-off exponentially with altitude, so the Haze scale height property determines the scaling height for this exponential.
 Fog and mist are both effectively low-level clouds.
 Fog is defined as having visibility less than 1km, it is called mist when visibility is between 1 and 2 km.

 **Floating-point**